 ‘I’ll certainly do my best, little one.’

 The trek home was a long one.
 By the time Jamie reached his house, darkness had fallen and the street was illuminated by the neighbours lights alone.
 As quietly as he could, he opened the front door, sneaked inside and bolted it shut.
 But as he turned to go upstairs, he found his mother stood before him.
-The look she gave him with filled with fury.
+The look she gave him was filled with fury.

 ‘Where the hell have you been, Jamie?’